 By Kamila Napora from My Wanderlust

-Monument to 1300 Years of Bulgaria is one of the craziest monuments you will find in the country.
-It is located on the Ilchov Hill above the town of Shumen, in the north-east part of Bulgaria, some 85 km away from Varna.
+The monument to 1300 Years of Bulgaria is one of the craziest monuments you will find in the country.
+It is located on Ilchov Hill above the town of Shumen, in the northeast part of Bulgaria, some 85 km away from Varna.
 As the name suggests, the monument was erected to commemorate the 1300th anniversary of the Bulgarian state’s creation in 1981 (the works on the monument took two years).
-This is such a unique art masterpiece, designed in the cubism style, which was rather unusual for this kind of monument.
+This is a unique art masterpiece, designed in the cubism style, which was rather unusual for this monument.

 #11 Thracian Tomb of Kazanlak

 The Thracians inhabited the Balkans from the 2nd century BC, especially in the area that is nowadays Bulgaria.
-The Thracians were famous warrior people, feared by the ancient Greeks and Romans.
-One of the most famous Thracian was the Gladiator Spartacus, who led a large slave uprising against the Roman Republic.
+The Thracians were famous warrior people feared by the ancient Greeks and Romans.
+One of the most famous Thracians was the Gladiator Spartacus, who led a large slave uprising against the Roman Republic.

-One of the most frequent footprints of the Thracians in Bulgaria are the Thracian tombs spread all over Bulgaria.
-The most famous tomb that is also a UNESCO Heritage Site is the Thracian Tomb of Kazanlak and the Thracian Tomb of Sveshtari.
-These Thracian tombs are part of a large royal Thracian necropolis in the Valley of the Thracian Rulers, located in the Rose Valley.
+One of the most frequent footprints of the Thracians in Bulgaria is the Thracian tombs spread all over Bulgaria.
+The most famous tomb also UNESCO Heritage Site is the Thracian Tomb of Kazanlak and the Thracian Tomb of Sveshtari.
+These Thracian tombs are part of a large royal Thracian necropolis in the Valley of the Thracian Rulers in the Rose Valley.